smko77/smko77.github.io/_pages/2024-Fall-seminar.md

 ### Talk 8
 * Title : An introduction to E_n-Algebras
 * We will give the formal definitions of E_n-Algebras and relate these to factorisation homology.
 If possible, we will see some applications to deformation theory.

+### Talk 9
+* Title : The Steenrod algebra and its dual
+* We will describe the Steenrod operations and the structure of its algebra and dual algebra.
+We will see some applications that arise from this.